talus-analytics-bus/GIDA/lib/bootstrap-4.0.0/docs/4.0/components/navbar.md

 Navbars come with built-in support for a handful of sub-components.
 Choose from the following as needed:

-- `.navbar-brand` for your company, product, or project name.
+- `.navbar-brand` for your company, product, or Project name.
 - `.navbar-nav` for a full-height and lightweight navigation (including support for dropdowns).
 - `.navbar-toggler` for use with our collapse plugin and other [navigation toggling](#responsive-behaviors) behaviors.
 - `.form-inline` for any form controls and actions.